 Whoever suffers from mental illness ‘always’ bears God’s image and likeness in himself, as does every human being.
 In addition, he ‘always’ has the inalienable right not only to be considered as an image of God and therefore as a person, but also to be treated as such.”

 – Saint John Paul II, Address to the International Conference for Health Care Workers, on Illnesses of the Human Mind, 30 November 1997

 NAMI Orange County conducts free educational programs, meetings and support groups throughout the entire county addressing every aspect of mental health.
-Please take a few minutes to browse through our web site to learn more about our many free programs, educational meetings, support groups and advocacy we provide for those families and clients dealing with the affects of mental illness.
+Please take a few minutes to browse through our website to learn more about our many free programs, educational meetings, support groups and advocacy we provide for those families and clients dealing with the effects of mental illness.

 Mental Health Awareness Day

 - Diocesan Mental Health Resource Guide for Families and Individuals

 - Each Mind Matters